 Here are the step-by-step instructions for making raw milk yogurt with

-(You can catch more photo tutorial with a bit more info HERE.)
+You can catch more photo tutorials with a bit more info HERE.

 1. Put a washcloth in the bottom of your pot to cushion the jars.